zzasdf/VietASR/README.md

 # k2SSL
+## Note
+* Change /workdir/work/icefall to the path to you icefall path.

 ## data preparation
 This part we extract fbank feature from unsupervised audio segment.
 Check ./SSL/prepare_ssl.sh for details.
 ```bash